 Address: 11311 Santa Ana Rd, Ventura, CA 93001

-About: This campground with a water park is on Lake Casitas.
+About: This campground with a water park is on Lake Casitas in Ventura, California.
 It has two water playgrounds, including a jungle gym with waterfalls, a play area for young kids, a lazy river, and cooling waterfalls.

 Know Before You Go: The water park is open during the summer months, and the campground is open all year.
-Camping rates start at $35 per night for a primary site to $75 per night, depending on area and time of year.
+Camping rates start at $40 per night for a primary site to $92 per night, depending on the area, hookups, and time of year.

 Morton Road Trip Rating: Located directly on the lake, Casitas Water Adventure easily earns an 8/10 for its convenience to water, fun, and beauty.